buildtesters/buildtest/docs/getting_started.rst

 buildtest can resolve path relative to search path from a cloned repository :ref:`buildtest_repo` which is a colon separated list of paths to search.

-For example shown below we are at $HOME and we are able the test ``examples/systemd.yml`` even if it's not in relative path but it is a path found in the buildspec search path.
+In next example, our current directory is at $HOME and we are able the test ``examples/systemd.yml`` even if it's not in relative path but it is a path found in the buildspec search path.
 The search resolution will perform step ``1``, ``2b``, ``4``.